Ultra (Ultra album): Release and promotion

 Ultra's international career progressed far more rapidly than East West Records had anticipated, leading the label to release the band's debut album in several overseas territories before the United Kingdom.
 The group's initial breakthrough occurred in Southeast Asia, where the debut single "Say You Do" gained strong radio support.
 To reinforce this early momentum, the band spent three weeks in the region in July 1998, undertaking a series of promotional activities.
-To take advantage of the strong reception, East West rush-released Ultra in Indonesia, Thailand, Singapore, Taiwan, Malaysia, Hong Kong, and South Korea, issuing versions that included additional tracks specifically prepared for the Asian market.
-The album was also released in Japan in mid-October.
+East West released Ultra in Indonesia, Thailand, Singapore, Taiwan, Malaysia, Hong Kong, and South Korea, issuing versions that included additional tracks specifically prepared for the Asian market.
+The album was released in Japan in 12 October.
+East West international head Ian Grenfell expected sales to reach 200,000 in Asia alone.

 Following the success in Asia, Italy and the Scandinavian countries became the next territories to adopt the project.
 In Italy, the single "Say It Once" reached number one on the airplay chart, prompting the local affiliate to release the album in mid-September.
-The band's appearance on Festivalbar performing "Say It Once", one of the country's most prominent television entertainment programs, reached an estimated audience of six million viewers and played a key role in strengthening their visibility in the Italian market.
+The band performed "Say It Once" on Festivalbar, one of the country's most prominent television entertainment programs.

 Critical reception

-Gerald Martinez of the New Straits Times viewed Ultra as a surprisingly well-crafted pop album for such a young band.
-He highlighted the delivering tracks with solid arrangements and light, polished vocals.
-For Martinez, the album offers effective pop songs — such as "Say It Once", with its tight, funky rhythm, and "Blind to the Groove", with its New Orleans–style soul feel — and presents a distinctive, driven sound.
+Gerald Martinez of the New Straits Times wrote that "Say You Do" is "a sparkling single" with "a great dance beat and great hooks", described "Say It Once" as "a pretty tune", and commented that "this is a very accomplished pop album, with Ultra putting together a distinctively driving sound, with several tunes looking set to make the singles charts".

-Caroline Sullivan, writing for The Guardian, noted that although the band distinguished itself from typical boy-band conventions by playing its own instruments and adopting a more cynical stance toward the manufactured pop system, the album still sounded formulaic.
-According to her, the group's guitar-bass-drums setup did little to prevent the tracks from feeling uniformly bland, particularly in the vocal arrangements, whose breathy harmonies she described as indistinguishable from those of other boy bands.
-Sullivan concluded that the record lacked the stronger vocal presence associated with acts such as Take That.
+Caroline Sullivan, writing for The Guardian, noted that although the band distinguished itself from typical boy-band conventions by playing its own instruments, they "sound every millimetre as battery-farmed as their rivals", and "still manage to make each ditty uniquely flavourless, especially in the vocals, where their breathy harmonies are a composite of every other boy group's".

-Kris Teo of the Sunday Mail described Ultra as a modest yet appealing debut, noting that the group showed a clear knack for crafting catchy pop songs, particularly in tracks like "Say You Do" and "The Right Time".
-Although she observed that the band positioned itself away from the "boyband" label, Teo argued that the album succeeded through its light, melodic approach and smooth vocal blend, which evoked the feel of pop music from the 1970s.
+Kris Teo of Sunday Mail wrote that Ultra's songs and combined voices "are so bashful and winsome you’re afraid someone will kick sand in their faces" adding that "that's the appeal of this modest, ingratiating debut", and noting that the songs are "so feathery and melodic that they sound like long-lost Seventies hits", concluding that "they make it work, though, with their soulful musical blend".